hunterdyar/Immersive-Media-Pocket-Reference/notes/TeleportationNotes.md

 *The Lab showing the player being linearly interpolated between the destinations.
 Also showing a form of zone-based teleportation.*

 ## Movement Trails
 Particle effects, or a pre/post "dust trail" can help inform the user of the motion they just made.
-More importantly, it can inform other users in a multiplayer experience of what even happened. ex: **The Museum of Other Realities**.
+More importantly, it can inform other users in a multiplayer experience of what even happened.

+<iframe src='https://gfycat.com/ifr/ForcefulSnoopyHousefly' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe>

+*One player follows another easily in **The Museum of Other Realities** thanks to various trails (yellow leaves), "whooshes" (red action-lines), avatar movement, and destination marker indication.*

 In multiplayer experiences, the teleporting player can "blink" to their destination while the avatar - for everyone else - linearly interpolates.
 I believe **Rec Room** uses such a system.